jevoncochran/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+servers and routers

 - [ ] Describe Middleware?

+middleware allows you to run specified functions on specified servers, routers or specific server functions

 - [ ] Describe a Resource?

+Resources is the data that the server returns back to the client.
+For example, in this sprint exercise, the resources are projects and actions.

 - [ ] What can the API return to help clients know if a request was successful?

+You can return any object retrieved, saved, or updated.
+The server can also be set up to log success on the console, often achieving this with the use of middleware.

 - [ ] How can we partition our application into sub-applications?

+through routing like I have done in this project by breaking up all the relevant API resources into two different routers--one called the actionRouter and the other being the projectRouter

 ## Minimum Viable Product